tapilew/equilibrio-alpha/README.md

 The **standout EquiProtocol MVP capability** is the **instant, real-time visual confirmation** of **USDC** payments (~2-5s), served via our centralized demo UI.
 This rapid confirmation is crucial for business UX.
+This was directly facilitated by deploying the core smart contract on **BlockDAG**, taking advantage of its **inherent speed and efficient processing of transactions**.
+The quick block confirmation times on BlockDAG ensure that the `PaymentProcessed` event is emitted and detected almost immediately after a payment occurs, allowing our demo interface to provide near-instantaneous feedback to the user.

 This showcases the successful reception of funds _into the decentralized protocol contract_ and the immediate emission of the `PaymentProcessed` event.